-- Choose manure stockpile locations that do not allow runoff to flow onto neighboring property or into surface waters. - Keep manure stockpiles at least 50 feet away from property lines or 150 feet from nonfarm homes.
+- Rotate locations, completely removing manure from the location annually or more frequently. - Seed the previous location after removal to allow vegetation to take up the nutrients that have accumulated in the soil. - Keep stockpile locations vegetated without stockpiled manure for a minimum of three years before reusing the site. - Choose manure stockpile locations that do not allow runoff to flow onto neighboring property or into surface waters. - Keep manure stockpiles at least 50 feet away from property lines or 150 feet from nonfarm homes. - Keep records documenting timing of removal and the location used.
 (Michigan Department of Agriculture and Rural Development, 2020, p.
 8)